-I was sixteen years old at the time, working toward an appointment to the Air Force Academy.
+I was 16 years old at the time and working toward an appointment to the Air Force Academy.
 I had the grades, the test scores, and had been in touch with a Louisiana U.S. Senator who was prepared to help me with the appointment.

 “But what about flying?”
-I asked her, sitting in the exam room as my mind raced through the options.
+I asked the optometrist, sitting in the exam room as my mind raced through the options.
 “I want to be a fighter pilot.”

-The optometrist frowned.
+She frowned.
 “Honey, you’ll be lucky to fly at all, much less professionally.
-And you’ll definitely never be a fighter pilot,” she said flatly.
+And you’ll definitely never be a fighter pilot,

-I gave up on the dream and I started college at a local two-year university.
+I gave up on the dream and I started school at LSU-Eunice, a local two-year college.
 I didn’t know what I wanted to be when I grew up.
 Pre-Med looked appealing, but so did business.
 I flipped back and forth between majors several times.
-Then late one night I was out driving back roads.
-I was upset about a girl and–like a dumb teenager–felt the need for speed in my sports car as I tried to clear my head.
-I pushed too hard, going into fast into a sharp corner and…well…ended up in a ditch.
+Then, late one night, I was out driving in my sports car across some backroads.
+I was upset about a girl and — like a dumb teenager — felt the need for speed as I tried to clear my head.
+I pushed too hard, going to fast into a sharp corner and, well… ended up in a ditch.

 As my dad always told me, “You don’t know unless you try.”